SALT: Parameter-Efficient Fine-Tuning via Singular Value Adaptation with Low-Rank Transformation: Conclusion

 \section{Conclusion}

 In this paper, we introduce SALT, a novel PEFT framework that adapts the Segment Anything Model (SAM) to domain-specific tasks, particularly medical image segmentation.
 By utilizing SVD-based scaling and shifting of the top singular values with LoRA-based low-rank updates, SALT achieves efficient and flexible adaptation, enabling precise segmentation with minimal computational overhead.
 Experiments show that SALT outperforms state-of-the-art SAM PEFT adaptations while preserving parameter efficiency and adaptability.
-Future work will extend SALT to other foundation models and explore dynamic rank selection to enable optimal parameter allocation.
+While we have focused on SAM and its variants, many other large‐scale vision backbones, Vision Transformers (ViTs), and even multi‐modal encoders could benefit from SALT.
+In future work, applying SALT to these architectures will test its versatility across different embedding dimensions, attention patterns, and domain gaps.
+Moreover, the current design fixes the selection of ranks and SALT hyperparameters per layer.
+In future work, we aim to develop methods to automatically choose each layer’s rank to tailor parameter allocation to each layer’s intrinsic complexity.
+Finally, we will add boundary-aware training and small multi-scale tweaks to better capture fine edges and lower HD95, especially when data is scarce or ranks are very low.